cruseakshay/Notes/JAVA/NotesFromReading/OCP/1_AdvancedClassDesign.md

 An enumeration is like a fixed set of constants.
 An enum is a class that represents an enumeration in JAVA. it provides *type-safe* checking. \
 Enumerations show up whenever you have a set of items whose types are known at compile time. \
 To create an enum, use the enum keyword instead of the class keyword.
 Then list all of the valid types for that enum.\
-Behind the scenes, an enum is a type of class that mainly contains static members.
+Behind the scenes, an enum is a type of class that mainly contains static members. \
+Since an enum is like a set of constants, use the uppercase letter convention that you used for constants.